Superman and Lois Lane: Superman: The Animated Series

+My Adventures with Superman

+Jack Quaid and Alice Lee voice Superman/Clark Kent and Lois Lane in the animated series My Adventures with Superman, which premiered on Adult Swim in July 2023.

+The series follows the adventures of Clark, Lois and Jimmy Olsen as an investigative reporting team at the Daily Planet.
+It features a young Clark Kent, new to his powers, as he builds his secret Superman identity and embraces his role as the hero of Metropolis and the world, and Lois as a star investigative journalist.

 Films

 1940s and 1950s Superman films

 The first live-action appearance of Superman on film is the 1948 Columbia Pictures film serial Superman.
 The fifteen part black-and-white film stars Kirk Alyn as Superman/Clark Kent and Noel Neill as Lois Lane.
 Both actors returned in Columbia's second live-action Superman film, Atom Man vs. Superman (1950).

 In the 1951 independent film, Superman and the Mole Men, Superman/Clark Kent was played by George Reeves and Phyllis Coates as Lois Lane.